If a state administrative, judicial, or other proceeding already proved the common-law

 marriage, use it as other evidence.
 For policy and examples on applying state law

 time limits to common-law (non-ceremonial) marriages, refer to GN 00305.076A.

 NOTE: We must consider an adjudication of a state trial court if the claimant meets the

 criteria in Gray vs. Richardson (adopted as Social Security Ruling (SSR) 83-37C ).
 Under this SSR, although the agency is not bound by the decision of a state trial

-court in a proceeding on an issue to which he or she was not a party, the agency is
+court in a proceeding on an issue to which they were not a party, the agency is not

 the adjudication is by a state court of competent jurisdiction;